Éolienne Bollée: Purchasers

 A few éoliennes were sold abroad, including two to a monastery at Cowfold, Sussex; one to a monastery at Tarragona, Spain; one to a hospital in Tunisia; one to a mine in Brazil; and one to Cotonou, Dahomey.

 Locations

 Some éoliennes have survived.
 In France, the oldest surviving éolienne is at the Bollée bell foundry in Saint-Jean-de-Braye, near Orléans.
 One is preserved in working order at Épuisay, Loir-et-Cher, and another at the Bollée museum in Orléans.
 A few have been restored to working order.
 The grounds of Château Bouvet-Ladubay in Saumur also contain an excellent example.
+The is an éolienne Bollée in the Parc de Clairbaudieres, Chateau Clerbaud in Paizay le Sec, Vienne.

 An Éolienne Bollée described

 The éolienne at Épuisay is on a square plan lattice tower of eight sections, 21 m high.
 The 3.53 m rotor drives a pump which pumps water from a depth of 116 m, the pump itself being at a depth of 35 m.
 A 2 hp petrol engine was provided to work the pumps in times of calm.
 By wind, 2.5 m3 an hour could be pumped.